Lewis G. Adams

 A Portrait of Creativity and Generosity

-These handmade brushes belonged to the most influential person in my life, my grandfather Lewis Greenleaf Adams (1897-1976).
-Grandpa was an architect, artist, loving husband, and humanitarian.
-His life was a wonderful mixture of artistry, athleticism, humor, compassion, frugality and generosity.
-He was a one of the finest people I have ever met.
+The most influential person in my life, my grandfather Lewis Greenleaf Adams (1897-1976) owned the handmade brushes in this painting.
+Grandpa’s life was a wonderful mixture of artistry, athleticism, humor, compassion, frugality and generosity.
+Above all he was a one of the finest people I have ever known.
 Just days before his own passing I confided to my father that Grandpa was my hero.
-Dad, with a soft knowing grin, said, “Pop was my hero, too.
+Dad, with a soft knowing grin, said, “Pop was my hero, too.”

 The main house, three bunk houses – each with a companion outhouse – and a boat house were connected by forest paths soft with a spongy thick layer of fallen leaves.
-Tupper could only be reached by boat and never was not modernized from its rustic 1900s beginnings, with no electricity, no gas, no telephone.
+The camp could only be reached by boat and never was not modernized from its rustic 1900s beginnings, with no electricity, no gas, no telephone.
 Meals were prepared on a wood burning stove.
 Water was fetched from a well.
 We read and played cards by the light of kerosene lamps.
 Hand-cranked Victrola with 1920s and 30s clay records provided musical entertainment.
 We used boats and canoes to explore our private bay.
 Forest hikes, playing horse shoes, making art, conversation, and reading kept us occupied when not swimming or boating.
-Grandpa was a skilled watercolor painter usually painting when he was away from the city.
-The Handmade Brushes were among the tools he used.
+I was fascinated watching Grandpa and my father paint watercolors of the lake and surrounding mountains.

 As a child at Tupper I assumed that clearing the paths of fallen branches and other general repairs were jobs much too important for a child.
 Grandpa knew better.
 Our conversation was short.
 “Grandpa, a tree fell across the path.”
 With a grin and kind eyes Grandpa replied, “You know where the saws are, how to use them, and where to stack the wood to dry when you are done.”